Docky37/alerts/readme.md

-# SafetyNet - Alerts v1.5 release
+# SafetyNet - Alerts v1.6 release

 ### Infos
 author: 		Thierry 'Docky' SCHREINER   -   DA Java student - Open ClassRooms

 mentored by:	Yann 'Monsieur Plus' IRRILO

-release date:	28/04/2020
+release date:	30/04/2020

 ### Content
-This tenth release v1.5 adds OPS#6 'personInfo/{firstName}/{lastName} endpoints and refactors a great part of project classes.
-OPS#6 **returns a list of PersonInfoDTO** instead of a single PersonInfoDTO, to be able to deal with with namesakes.
+This eleventh release v1.6 modifies the seven OPS requests using @RequestParam instead of @PathVariables.
+It also adds a slf4j - log4j logger and performs info and debug logs to console & file for each OPS request.

 Previous releases contains :